Nitrosamine impurities in medicines - Information for sponsors and manufacturers

 This page includes relevant information for all medicine sponsors and manufacturers, including those seeking to register new products.
 Sponsors should also be familiar with the significant amount of information published on nitrosamines from international regulators including the European Medicines Agency (EMA), US Food and Drug Administration (FDA) and Health Canada.

 The TGA continues to collaborate with our international regulatory partners to investigate the issue of nitrosamine impurities in medicine products.
 This includes sharing information, determining the actions which may be required and coordinating efforts on inspections, risk assessments and communications.
 We recognise the benefits of international alignment of the approach to this issue where possible.
-The TGA will share information with industry should a new risk be identified, and take appropriate regulatory actions including overseeing the implementation of improved manufacturing and testing processes to ensure the safety and quality of medicines in Australia.
+We will share information with industry should a new risk be identified and take appropriate regulatory actions including overseeing the implementation of improved manufacturing and testing processes to ensure the safety and quality of medicines in Australia.

 Long-term exposure over a period of years to nitrosamines that exceed certain levels can increase the risk of developing cancer.
 Given this, the aim is to eliminate or minimise the levels of nitrosamines present in affected medicines, as their presence is generally considered unacceptable from both quality and safety perspectives.
 The TGA has set acceptable intake (AI) limits for many nitrosamine impurities to ensure medicines remain both safe and of high quality.
 The limits are used to determine if regulatory actions are required for affected products.